Faculty Handbook: Vancouver Campus

 Safety Precautions

-If you have any safety concerns while on campus or would like to access the Safe Walk Program, please call Building Security at 604.669.3241 for Downtown campus and 604.834.0246 for BTC campus.
+If you have any safety concerns while on campus or would like to access the Safe Walk Program, please call Building Security at 604.834.0246 for BTC campus.
 A security officer will be available to support you.
 Just tell them:

 Before you leave, you must call Security again to confirm that you are well and that you are departing.
 Security may check in on you at your location, particularly if they have not received your confirmation that you have departed.

-The ITS Help Desk is a call center within the Office of Information Technology Services that facilitates expedited assistance for information technology/computer related problems, media services, and telecommunications issues.
-ITS Help Desk is available to all faculty, staff, and students at nyit.edu/itshelp.
-Local support is provided by Vancouver's IT Technicians who can be reached at 778.783.5933 or susman06@nyit.edu.
+Service Now is an online support center within the Office of Information Technology Services that facilitates expedited assistance for information technology/computer-related problems, media services, and telecommunications issues.
+Service Now is available to all faculty, staff, and students at nyit.edu/itshelp.
+Local support is provided by Vancouver's IT Technicians at 778.783.5933 or vancouverIT@nyit.edu.

 Telephones

-New York Tech's ITS Help Desk also provides support for telecommunications devices, including phones, cell phones, mobile devices, and more, as well as assistance with WiFi and network components.
+Service Now provides support for telecommunications devices, including phones, cell phones, mobile devices, and more, as well as assistance with WIFI and network components.
 Please contact nyit.edu/itshelp.

 New York Institute of Technology Policies and Procedures